bkamins/JuliaForDataAnalysis/README.md

 * [download](https://julialang.org/downloads/) and
   [install](https://julialang.org/downloads/platform/)
   [Julia](https://julialang.org/);
-  all the codes were tested under Julia 1.7;
+  all the codes were tested under Julia 1.7 (under never versions of Julia the code will work, but you might get warning messages when loading packages due to the fact that their versions are pinned in this repository);
 * make sure you can start Julia by running `julia` command in your terminal;
 * download [this repository](https://github.com/bkamins/JuliaForDataAnalysis)
   to a local folder on your computer;